ifBars/PMT/README.md

 Option 2: Clear ALL FiveM cache: This option clears all caches associated with the FiveM game.

-Option 3: Clear custom FiveM cache: This option allows you to specify a custom path to the FiveM cache directory that you want to clear.
+Option 3: Clear custom FiveM cache: This option allows you specify which FiveM cache directories you would like to clear.

 Option 4: Fix duplicate Rockstar license: This option fixes the "Duplicate license key" issue that sometimes occurs when running FiveM.